mthurmond/hide-my-email-for-gmail/README.md

 3. [Slack hider](https://github.com/mthurmond/slack-hider): Hide your Slack™ messages whenever you want.

 # Other extensions I recommend
 Looking for other helpful extensions?
-I use and recommend all of these:
+I use and recommend all of these.

 1. [News Feed Eradicator](https://github.com/jordwest/news-feed-eradicator) for Facebook™
 2. [Distraction Free](https://chrome.google.com/webstore/detail/df-tube-distraction-free/mjdepdfccjgcndkmemponafgioodelna?hl=en) for Youtube™